tetraminus/Tetrahelper/README.md

 -- Entitys:

---- flag toggled water:
+--- Dash Match Wall:
-a literal rip of SC2020s flag water, just there as a test.
+can only pass through if you have a set amount of dashes.

 -- Triggers: